noahehall/nim/README.md

 - my adventures in nim
 - all files are executable
+- recommended ramp up
+  - super basics: yolowurl, sugar, collections, strings, containers
+  - basics: maths, tasks, osIo, tests,

+## for javascript appdevs

-- alot of nodejs devs are moving to/incorporating rust/go in their stack; I chose nim for (many, but definitely these) two (lol) reasons
+- alot of nodejs devs are moving to/incorporating rust/go in their stack; you should prefer nim for (many, but definitely these) these reasons
   - [cross compile applications](https://nim-lang.org/docs/nimc.html#crossminuscompilation)
   - [cross platform scripts](https://nim-lang.org/docs/nims.html#benefits)
   - [documentation is a first class citizen](https://nim-lang.org/docs/docgen.html)